2025–26 York City F.C. season

-The 2025–26 York City F.C. season is York City's 104th season in existence, and the club's 4th season back in the National League after promotion from the National League North.
-The club is competing in the National League, the FA Cup and the FA Trophy.
+The 2025–26 York City F.C. season was York City's 104th season in existence, and the club's 4th season back in the National League after promotion from the National League North.
+The club competed in the National League, the FA Cup and the FA Trophy.
 On 28 August 2025, just 4 games into the new season, the club announced that Adam Hinshelwood would leave the club with immediate effect, with former Notts County manager Stuart Maynard announced as his successor on the same day.

+On 25 April 2026, York City were promoted to League Two after a dramatic 1–1 draw against second place Rochdale A.F.C.
+A draw would have seen York win promotion, but Rochdale scored through Emmanuel Dieseruvwe in the 95th minute of the match.
+However, Josh Stones scored for York in the 103rd minute to send the 'Minstermen' into League Two.

+York's points total of 108 was a new club record in a 'three points per win' season, with their 114 goals scored also a club record for goals scored in a season.

 Pre-season and friendlies

 The club announced that 24 of the players contracted for the previous season would remain at the club, with 8 players leaving upon the expiration of their contract.
 2 players who had been on loan at the club also returned to their parent clubs.

-The club signed their first player in pre season just nine days after their 0-3 Vanarama National League Play-Off Semi-Final defeat to Oldham, recruiting experienced midfielder Ollie Banks on 30 May 2025.
+The club signed their first player in pre season just nine days after their 0–3 Vanarama National League Play-Off Semi-Final defeat to Oldham, recruiting experienced midfielder Ollie Banks on 30 May 2025.
 This marked the start of a number of transfer dealings, with Dipo Akenyemi joining Derry City on a permanent deal, and 5 players leaving on loan.
 Manager Adam Hinshelwood added further depth to the squad with the signings of Joe Grey from Hartlepool, and Greg Olley from Gateshead.
 York made several more signings before the end of the transfer window.

 Long-serving player Paddy McLaughlin was granted a testimonial year "in recognition of his outstanding service to the club."

 York City confirmed six pre-season friendlies against Garforth Town, Salford City, Sheffield United, Barnsley, Marine, and Spennymoor Town.
 The fixture against Salford City was, however, abandoned, due to allegations of racist abuse towards a Salford player.
+Police originally arrested a 23-year-old man from York, but he was later released as "no evidence of a hate crime" was found.